compling-potsdam/sose19-cl-colloquium/README.md

 # Computational Linguistics Colloquium Potsdam, Summer 2019

 For now, just the schedule, and the announcement that it will be possible to get credit for taking this class.
-If you are interested in this, come to the session on
+If you are interested in this, come to the session on April 17.

+Unless otherwise specified, talks start at 4:15pm and will be about 60 minutes + time for questions.
+Light refreshments will be served after the talks.

 | Week | Date | Presenter(s) | Title / Abstract|
 |:------:|:------:|-----------|------|